JethroDevon/Rabbit-Cheetah/README.txt

 the rabbit will be slower but more agile and the cheeta is faster but less agile.

-Sprites were under free liscence from http://www.reinerstilesets.de, liscence is http://www.reinerstilesets.de/lizenz/
+Sprites were under free liscence from http://opengameart.org/